 Clearly define the process control objectives and identify the key performance indicators (KPIs).
-Selection of Factors:

 Identify the critical factors (inputs) that potentially impact the process output.
-These may include temperature, pressure, time, concentration, etc. Designing the Experiment:
+These may include temperature, pressure, time, concentration, etc.

 Choose an appropriate experimental design (e.g., factorial design, fractional factorial design, response surface methodology) based on the number of factors and levels to be studied.
 Conducting the Experiment: